Matart930/Rolling-xwOBA-Dashboard/README.md

 contains the MLB data for the five-hitters that are pre-loaded onto this dashboard: Aaron Judge, Juan Soto, Shohei Ohtani, George Springer, and Kyle Schwarber.
 If you wish to look at the rolling xwOBA for different players, feel free to alter the names and respective playerid values in the pull_data.R file (lookup statcast playerid for whichever player you would like) (Note: you may also need to change the "selected" player in the roll_xwoba_compare.R ui before running the app in RStudio.
 To run the dashboard, open the roll_xwoba_compare.R file in RStudio and click the "Run App" button in the top right.
-Be sure that all the necessary libraries are installed (shiny, dplyr, ggplot2, plotly, baseballr).
+Be sure that all the necessary libraries are installed (shiny, dplyr, ggplot2, plotly, baseballr, forecast).
 If you chose to change the players in the pull_data.R file, make sure to run the entirety of that script before running the shiny app. (this will update the statcast_2025.rds file).

 ### Troubleshooting